Horikitasaku/Horikitasaku.github.io/content/en/homepage/experience.md

     writeup: >
       Reconstruct the direction of neutrinos from the Universe to the South Pole

-      - In the competition on neutrinos and astrophysics, it won 21 places, the top 3% of all participating teams.
+      - In the competition on neutrinos and astrophysics, it won 21 places, the top 3% of all participating teams globally.

       - It's also my first medal.